 The next secret boss, added to the International Vanilla release, is supposed to be unlocked by defeating Vanitas Remnant, but I know for a fact that in the International Vanilla version, it’s actually unlocked by fighting Vanitas Remnant, after which you can lose and mosey over to the other boss!
 Doesn’t work in the HD release.
 Oh, by the way, despite this connection to the dubiously-canon Vanitas Remnant, this upcoming scene is canon – in fact, canon for all three characters! – so let’s take a look.
 Unfortunately, I couldn’t get to this boss, so we’ll be going back to flashback screenshots.

 Fuck this games’ superbosses, for real.
-Let’s never do this again.
+Let’s never do this again, either here or in any other game.

 After the battle, the Unknown appears to vanish into thin air but then returns, still hazy and indistinct.
 It takes a good look at your character and then walks off.
 That’s it!
 Your reward for this is the “No Name,” one last Keyblade, which is a balanced Keyblade and basically a reverse Ultima Weapon.
 There’s honestly no reason to take it over the Royal Radiance, should you have both.